amansin0504/cisco-aws-cloudnativeapp/README.md

 # Microservices Demo Application
-This is a demo app for secure app design
+This is a demo nginx app for secure app design